Tisya444/Library_Management_System/Problem-Statement.md

 ## 4. Triggers, Procedures and Functions

 The system should use triggers, stored procedures, and functions to handle important database operations and automatic updates.
-These may include updating book availability after issue or return, calculating fines for overdue books, maintaining visit records, and ensuring data consistency during updates.
+These may include updating book availability after issue or return, calculating fines, maintaining visit records, tracking library usage, and ensuring data consistency during updates.

 ## Overall Objective